 Estate planning criteria are not embodied in urban codes.
 This regulation is insufficient for action to protect, mostly because the real estate valuation lies in the possible project opportunities that a property generates on a high density place due to the fear of abandonment and deterioration of the historic center.
 This case generates changes in parameters on urban indicators: ground occupation factor (FOT) and soil occupation factor (FOS) that raise the density and prefix heights previously planned.
-This planning involves the destruction of heritage goods, without giving them the real heritage valuation and enhancing the destruction of the environment and then of each architectural heritage property.
+This planning involves the destruction of the environment and then of each architectural heritage property.